ItsMeNeji/Student-Project/README.md

-# Hi there, I'm Loreen 👋
+# Hi there, I'm Harry 👋

 Welcome to my GitHub!
 I'm a passionate BSIT student with a growing interest in technology, programming, and web development.
 My goal is to learn and improve my skills while working on exciting projects.